briangold/metron/tour/README.md

 # A guided tour of Metron

-The tests in this directory serve as a reference for how to write microbenchmarks with Metron.
-This README documents the tests as a guide from simple to advanced customization.
+The examples in this directory serve as a reference for how to write microbenchmarks with Metron.
+This README serves as a guide from simple to advanced customization.

 | Section| Concept |
 | :---  | :---    |